-We only use high quality wood fiber mulch.
+We only use high-quality wood fiber mulch.
 Most contractors use paper fiber mulch because it's cheaper, but it doesn't retain water nearly as well as wood fiber mulch.
-Some contractors also have to use a paper mulch because of the style machine they use.
+Some contractors also have to use paper mulch because of the style machine they use.
 Any hydroseeder that is made from a plastic tank uses jet agitation & can not process wood fiber mulch.
 We use a mechanical agitation truck-mounted machine to mix the hydroseed.
 Our truck is a $150,000 truck compared to a small $5,000 trailer with a plastic tank that many contractors use.
 You truly do get what you pay for.

 Can you hydroseed over my brown/dead grass?

 No, we only hydroseed over freshly prepared soil.
 You need to have a large majority of the existing grass and turf removed, the soil turned over, and the surface raked flat and soft- not packed down/compacted.
 We recommend 2-4" of fresh loam also be applied to the area and raked out soft to where you can leave a footprint in it.